Teen Mom: Young Moms Club

 Teen Mom: Young Moms Club is an American reality television series on MTV.
 It premiered on August 30, 2018 as Pretty Little Mamas before being pulled and retooled under the Teen Mom franchise name in 2019.

 Pretty Little Mamas followed the lives of five young moms who also happen to be close friends as they learn to struggle with life, love, parenthood, and careers.
-Pretty Little Mamas premiered to only 440,000 viewers and aired only two episodes and a preview episode before being taken off of the air.
+Pretty Little Mamas premiered to only 440,000 viewers and aired only two episodes and a preview episode before being taken off the air.
 The show was retooled in 2019 and added a new cast member.